ShaikBashaCodes/UniShell/README.md

 The config.json file is already included in this repository with default settings and session data structure.

 If you need to reset or create a new config.json, you can:
--Copy the sample config.json located in the repository root (or a subfolder named config) -Or copy the following example content and save it as config.json in the project root:
+- Copy the sample config.json located in the repository root (or a subfolder named config)
+- Or copy the following example content and save it as config.json in the project root:
 ```json
 {
   "session_data": {